DaveyDavey1901/MFS21-Book-Search-Engine/README.md

 5.  all works locally!

-Unsuccessful
+ Unsuccessful in Deploying:-

-1.  i was unable to set it up properly on Heroku seems to be a problem at the moment communicating with Github. will look to try again at a later date.
+1. I was unable to set it up properly on Heroku seems to be a problem at the moment communicating with Github. will look to try again at a later date.

 ## Installation

 1. Clone or download the zip file to your computer.
-2. In your code editor open a terminal and ensure you are in the root folder and run Npm Install to install all the   dependebncies in server and client folder.
+2. In your code editor open a terminal and ensure you are in the root folder and run ` to install` all the   dependencies in server and client folder.
 3. run npm start and the book search will open in the browser.